 Give text alternatives for the key teaching points in images, tables, graphics, videos and audio.

-- For images and tables this can be a short explanatory caption to ensure key information is accessible
+- Images and tables: this can be a short explanatory caption to ensure key information is accessible

 Why: a text version, with searchable terms and correct spelling of complex names, is essential for students with visual impairments, deafness or hearing loss.
 It's also useful to reinforce the learning for everyone.